 Gypsum

-Gypsum is a calcium and sulfur fertilizer that produces no net change on soil pH.
-It is often used as a fertilizer to supply additional calcium or sulfur to the soil when no pH change is desired.
+Gypsum is a calcium and sulfur fertilizer that produces no net change in soil pH.
+It is often used as a fertilizer to supply additional calcium or sulfur to the soil without altering pH.

 More Information